 Malta’s banking sector: Facts & Figures

-Updated September 2018 – For earlier editions of Facts & Figures click here
+Updated September 2019 – For earlier editions of Facts & Figures click here

-Over the past two decades, the banking sector in Malta has grown from four retail banks serving the local population to 25 licensed banks – as from the end of 2017 – only three of which are Maltese majority-owned.
-The other banks originate from various EU and non-EU jurisdictions, including Austria, Australia, Belgium, Greece, Kuwait, Turkey and the United Kingdom.
-As such, around 71% of the banking sector’s total assets of around €48 billion are foreign-owned.
+Over the past two decades, the banking sector in Malta has grown from four retail banks serving the local population to 24 licensed banks as at the end of 2018, only three of which are Maltese majority-owned.
+The ownership of the other banks originates from various EU and non-EU jurisdictions, including Austria, Australia, Belgium, Greece, Kuwait, Turkey and the United Kingdom.
+As such, 65.7% of the banking sector’s total assets of around € 44.4 billion are foreign-owned.

-The sector is very diverse in terms of inter-linkages with the domestic economy and can be split into three groups according to the extent of linkage with the Maltese economy: core domestic banks, non-core domestic banks and internationally-oriented banks.
+The sector is very diverse in terms of inter-linkages with the domestic economy, and can be split into three groups, according to the extent of linkage with the Maltese economy: core domestic banks; non-core domestic banks and internationally-oriented banks.

-Six core domestic banks had assets of around €23 billion representing 207% of Malta’s GDP, and which employed 83% of the sector’s workforce numbering around 4,900 employees.
-Two of these banks are the local market leaders, owning around 80% of this group’s assets, and operating 69 of the 106 core bank branches in the Maltese islands.
-The core banks exercise a conservative business model consisting mainly in the raising of deposits and the granting of loans to Maltese residents.
-Resident deposits and loans increased by 5.0% and 1.9% respectively in 2017.
+There are six core domestic banks, whose assets (around €24.1 billion) represented 196% of Malta’s GDP.
+The core banks employ 82% of the sector’s workforce numbering around 4,688 employees.
+Two of these banks are the local market leaders, holding around 74% of this group’s assets, and operating 64 of the 96 core bank branches in the Maltese islands.
+The core banks exercise a conservative business model consisting mainly in the raising of deposits and the granting of loans mainly to Maltese residents.
+Resident deposits and loans within this sector increased by 6.6% and 6% respectively in 2018.

-These banks rely mainly on resident deposits for their funding and have a stable deposit base thanks to the high propensity of Maltese households to save.
-Their loan-to-deposit ratio is low at around 59%, and this insulated the banks from the volatility on the international wholesale markets during the financial crisis.
-On the asset side, over 98% of total loans are for Maltese residents, with the banks applying prudent lending norms and loan-to-value ratios, as well as a cautious valuation of collateral.
-Their investment portfolios are also widely diversified in well-rated securities.
+The core domestic banks rely predominantly on resident deposits for their funding, and have a stable deposit base, thanks to the high propensity to save by Maltese households.
+Their loan-to-deposit ratio increased from 59% in 2017 but remained low at around 61%.
+On the asset side, over 85% of their loans are to Maltese residents, with the banks applying prudent lending norms and loan-to-value ratios, as well as a cautious valuation of collateral.
+Their investment portfolios also continued to be widely diversified in well-rated securities.

-Five non-core domestic banks had assets of €2.2 billion representing 20% of Malta’s GDP.
+There are five “non-core domestic banks”, whose assets of €2.6 billion represented around 22% of Malta’s GDP.
 These banks undertake some business with Maltese residents, but not as their core activity.
-As such, the linkages with the domestic economy are limited, with resident assets and resident liabilities each accounting for less than one-fifth of the banks’ balance sheet size.
-With a Tier 1 capital adequacy ratio of 13.3% these banks have good shock-absorbing capacity to cover a potential deterioration in asset quality.
+As such, the linkages with the domestic economy remained limited, with resident assets and resident liabilities each accounting for less than one-fifth of the banks’ balance sheet size.
+With a Tier 1 capital adequacy ratio well in excess of the required numbers, these banks have a good shock-absorbing capacity to cover a potential deterioration in asset quality.
 Considering also their limited exposure to the domestic economy, these banks are not deemed to pose a threat to domestic financial stability.

-The 14 internationally-oriented banks are mainly subsidiaries and branches of large international institutions.
-These banks have almost no links to the domestic economy.
-Their combined assets, amounting to around €23 billion, represented around 207% of Malta’s GDP.
+Thirteen internationally-oriented banks, which are mainly subsidiaries and branches of large international institutions, have almost no links to the domestic economy.
+Their combined assets of around €17.5 billion, represented around 142% of Malta’s GDP.
 They fund themselves mainly through the wholesale market or through their parent banks, and deal mainly with intra-group activities.
 Overall, this group is also very well capitalised, has strong liquidity and is profitable.